 CRM Record Linkage: a listing of all CRM records (e.g. opportunities, quotes) associated with the campaign participants

-Benefits of Email Drip Campaigns:
+Benefits of Drip Email Marketing

 - Increase brand awareness

-- Increase ROI
+- Increase ROI and conversion rates

 - Advertise new products and services

-Email drip campaigns can help businesses avoid situations where they are only selling to one prospect at a time.
+Drip email marketing can help businesses avoid situations where they are only selling to one prospect at a time.
 They put all their efforts into that one sale and then need to start the process all over again after the sale is completed.
 This is experienced mostly by entrepreneurs or small businesses.

-Email drip campaigns are a proven and cost-effective marketing strategy that helps drive sales and transform your business.
-They can raise brand awareness, grow your audience, up-sell current customers and increase sales to new customers.
+Drip email marketing is a proven and cost-effective marketing strategy that helps drive sales and transform your business.
+These email marketing tools can raise brand awareness, grow your audience, up-sell current customers and increase sales to new customers.
 They should be included in part of every company’s multi-level marketing program.